Finding your best time to post on Facebook is one of the best ways to boost your engagement, drive traffic, and gain new followers and customers.

 Dig into your audience demographics: While many say that the best time to post on Facebook is before work or at lunch, that’s assuming that the majority of your followers work full-time jobs.
 It could very well be that you’re targeting college students or retirees, in which case those times may not be optimal for you.

 How to Schedule for Your Best Time to Post with Later

 Now that you know when your Facebook audience is most active, and how to drive the most engagement based on your audience’s activity, the last step is to schedule your Facebook posts for your best times to post on Facebook.

-There are many reasons why you should be scheduling Facebook posts in 2019, but one of the top reasons is that you’ll be able to consistently have content going out at your best time to post on Facebook.
+There are many reasons why you should be scheduling Facebook posts in 2021, but one of the top reasons is that you’ll be able to consistently publish your content during your optimal posting times.

 With Quick Schedule, you create “time slots” on your calendar based on your best times to post.